Best Schools in Brampton

 Some schools are not listed due to not offering both grades 3 & 6.

-Certain private school rankings are not available due to lack of participation in the EQAO tests.
+Certain school rankings are not available due to lack of participation in the EQAO tests.
 The exclusion of a school should in no way be construed as a judgement of the school’s effectiveness.

 Provincial Rank | School | Rating |